Remote Contractor Management: Best Practices for 2025

 What is the best software for remote contractor management?

-The best software is an all in one platform that unifies every stage of the lifecycle.
+The best software is a platform that unifies every stage of the lifecycle.
 Look for a solution that combines recruiting, vetting, classification, onboarding, contract management, invoicing, global payments, and document storage.
 This eliminates the need to stitch together multiple tools and reduces administrative overhead.
 You can also compare pricing for EOR, contractor management, and US payroll to choose the right starting point.